RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

         encrypted EBS volumes to your instances.

 Once you have made your selections, click **Continue** to finalize your subscription.
-RV will authenticate the credentials with AWS and proceed to the next step.
+Hide the following sentence for Unification: RV will authenticate the credentials with AWS and proceed to the next step.

 ### Sizing